MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 JMeter does:
  - End-to-end testing
- - Runs those tests in 'threads' to simulate multiple users
+ - Load testing by running those end-to-end tests as multiple users

 The first version of JMeter is from 1998.
 17 years is a respectable run for any software (that's ~350 in software-years), and remembering that was vital to my happiness using it.